phoenixframework/phoenix/C_routing.md

 review_path  DELETE  /admin/reviews/:id       HelloPhoenix.Admin.ReviewController.delete/2
 ```

 This looks good, but there is a problem here.
-Remember that we wanted both user facing reviews routes `/reviews` as well as the admin `/admin/reviews` ones.
+Remember that we wanted both user facing reviews routes `/reviews` as well as the admin ones `/admin/reviews`.
 If we now include the user facing reviews in our router like this:

 ```elixir
 scope "/", HelloPhoenix do